-- 1. wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on, and after removing it - 2. make sure it covers your nose and mouth while allowing you to breathe comfortably - 3. when wearing a face covering, avoid touching your face or face covering, as you could transfer the virus to or from it - 4. avoid wearing it around your neck or on your forehead between use - 5. when you take your face covering off, be careful not to touch the front or inside of it, fold it in on itself and store safely in a bag between wears or before washing - 6. change your face covering if it becomes damp or if you've touched it - 7. change and wash reusable face coverings daily in line with manufacturer's instructions - 8. if it's not washable, dispose of it carefully in your usual waste - 9. do not share your face covering with someone else
+- 1. wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on, and after removing it - 2. make sure it covers your nose and mouth while allowing you to breathe comfortably - 3. when wearing a face covering, avoid touching your face or face covering, as you could transfer the virus to or from it - 4. avoid wearing it around your neck or on your forehead between use - 5. when you take your face covering off, be careful not to touch the front or inside of it, fold it in on itself and store safely in a bag between wears or before washing

+- 6. change your face covering if it becomes damp, damaged or if you've touched it (as face coverings are used for longer in some settings consideration should be given to instructing students and staff to bring more than one covering to setting so they can change regularly) - 7. change and wash reusable face coverings daily in line with manufacturer's instructions (more than one covering may be needed as above) - 8. if it's not washable, dispose of it carefully in your usual waste - 9. do not share your face covering with someone else